Our Story

-As a born Creative, I spent my childhood illustrating stories on paper placemats in restaurants, writing soulful songs for self-soothing, and drama club was my people!
-As a person of deep faith and spirituality, I often wondered what Creator God could have meant by planting these “impractical” passions within me.
+As a born creative I spent my childhood illustrating stories on placemats in restaurants, writing soulful songs, and drama club became my community.
+I often wondered what God could mean by planting these “impractical” passions within me when I really wanted to walk with survivors of sex trafficking.

-When I applied for college I decided to do what I love, as a giant step of wild faith, and see what came from it.
-I completed a BS in Drama Education, and then, wanting something more, I completed a Masters in Theater Arts, with my research centered on trauma and the healing power of collaborative, multimodal, creative work.
-I completed my graduate thesis in conjunction with a shelter for Missouri foster care youth, and through the magic that ensued via visible growth and healing in the participants’ lives, I was hooked.
+I completed a bachelors in Drama Education and a Masters in Theater, with research centered on trauma and the impact of collaborative, multimodal, creative work.
+I completed my graduate project at-risk girls out of foster care and through the magic that ensued, I was hooked.

 REBECCA GRANT SHULTS

-Rebecca designed the Healing Arts method in 2006 to utilize the arts for healing with youth in the foster care system.
-She then designed and directed projects for abuse / trafficking survivors in South Asia for 5 years, and began leading international training events.
+Rebecca designed the Healing Arts method in 2006 and designed and directed projects for abuse / trafficking survivors internationally and in the US.
+She leading international training events in the method, as well as a three-part online training course.

 Rebecca earned a BS in Drama-Speech Education, an MA in Theater, and in 2020 a Graduate Certificate in Arts and Health from Lesley University, Boston.